The Logins addon for WP Fusion gives you tools for tracking user logins on your site, and performing actions if users meet certain criteria.

 The Logins Addon adds a new Logins tab to the main WP Fusion settings where you will find several options.

-There are two options here for tracking first logins and ongoing engagement with your site:
+There are four options here for tracking first logins and ongoing engagement with your site:

 - Apply Tags – Stale Accounts: WP Fusion can track how long it’s been since a user last logged in, and apply tags if they’ve been gone for longer than the specified period.
 If they log in again after the specified time has passed, the selected tags will be removed.